|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 - coordinating and necessary follow-up action.

-The current university-appointed Accreditation Liaison is Jessica L. Ickes, Associate Vice President for Institutional Research and Effectiveness, Phone 321-674-7569, email – email@example.com.
+The current university-appointed Accreditation Liaison is Jessica L. Ickes, Vice President for Compliance and Accreditation, phone: 321-674-7569, email: email@example.com.